skymaya/unitconvert/README.md

 * -a AMOUNT: Amount to convert
 * -f UNIT_FROM: Unit to convert from
 * -t UNIT_TO: Unit to convert to
+* -h with no other arguments: print help info

 Available unit types and unit arguments (in parentheses):